 Milestone templates allow you to quickly create milestones for standardized processes, complete with individual tasks grouped into task lists.
+Milestone forms allow you to control which milestone fields are displayed in your milestones and milestone templates.
 Company administrators can create and edit milestone templates in the company setup screen via the admin “Cog Wheel” icon in the top right corner of your screen.

 Work forward vs. work backward

 Before creating a Milestone template, it’s important to know the difference between “Working Forward” and “Working Backward”.
 A milestone template can be designed to “work forward” from an anticipated start date, calculating a due date based on the total time required to complete all the included tasks.
 You can set a start date and the milestone will tell you when the job is due to be completed.
 These types of milestones are useful in a situation where a client wants to know when they can expect a project to be finished, based on when it’s started.

 Alternatively, milestone templates can be designed to “work backward” from a projected due date, ensuring that all work will be completed by a particular day.
 When creating a “work backward” milestone, you program in a date when all the tasks need to be completed by, and the created milestone will calculate when each task must be started by to stay on schedule.
 These types of milestones are preferred when working on a deadline determined before the project is started.

 For example, if Jack Holloway’s client says they need a project completed by September 6, he would use a “Work Backward” Milestone Template type.
 When he creates a new milestone using that template, he will enter the due date of September 6 and all the included tasks will be scheduled backward from that date, letting him know when his team needs to start work to stay on schedule.